 There are no direct, material benefits expected from taking part in this study.
 However, you will be helping to improve the overall scientific knowledge about DIYAPS systems and its use.
 As a consequence, your participation and experience may help the diabetes community.

 What are the risks of taking part in this research study?

-If you choose to provide detailed personal information in a free text field, there is a small chance that you may identify yourself or your child within the questionnaire to OPEN researchers.
+If you choose to provide detailed personal information in a free text field, there is a small chance that you may identify yourself within the questionnaire to OPEN researchers.
 However, this information will be removed before the data set is shared with the rest of the OPEN research team.

 Can I change my mind at any stage and withdraw from the study?